 Phishing emails and messages may appear to come from trusted sources, but a closer look often reveals something amiss.

-• Hover Over Links: Before clicking on a link, hover over it with your mouse to see where it directs.
+- Hover Over Links: Before clicking on a link, hover your mouse over it to see where it directs.
 If the URL looks suspicious or doesn’t match the organization’s legitimate website, it’s likely a phishing attempt.

 Poor Grammar and Spelling Mistakes

 Reputable companies typically have professional communications.
-Phishing emails often contain poor grammar, spelling mistakes, or awkward phrasing, which can be a red flag.
+Phishing emails often contain poor grammar, spelling errors, or awkward phrasing, which can serve as a red flag.

-• Errors in the Message: Pay attention to small typos, odd wording, or any inconsistencies in the message that could indicate a scam.
+- Errors in the Message: Pay attention to minor typos, odd wording, or any inconsistencies in the message that could indicate a scam.

 Unsolicited Attachments or Links